s-ball/remo_serv/README.md

 private key of the string `user_name`+`transient_public_key` to prove their identity.
 The key and the signature are URS safe base64 encoded.
-The application verifies the signature and if it is valid generates a second transient x448 key that will be used to generate a symetric key with the Diffie-Helmann algorithm.
+The application verifies the signature and if it is valid generates a second transient x448 key that will be used to generate a symmetric key with the Diffie-Helmann algorithm.
 It then returns 2 lines in the response, the former containing the bytes of its transient public key, and the latter its signature (using the long term application private key), both lines